Nicolas Jackson started the AFCON final on Sunday and helped Senegal to victory over Morocco.

 Mali beat Tunisia on penalties

 Bochum midfielder Ibrahima Sissoko came on in extra time to help Mali beat Ellyes Skhiri (pictured, r.) and Tunisia in the last 16 on Saturday.
 Skhiri and Augsburg's Ismaël Gharbi both started for Tunisia, who went 1-0 up in the 88th minute, only for it to be cancelled out in the sixth minute of stoppage time.
-There were no further goals in extra time, meaning the match went to penalties.
-Augsburg's Elias Saad scored from the spot in the shoot-out for Tunisia but ultimately Mali triumphed 3-2.
+The match then went to penalties as Augsburg's Elias Saad scored from the spot in the shoot-out for Tunisia, but ultimately Mali triumphed 3-2.

 camera-photo